TRANSFORMATION

 OPPORTUNITY INITIATIVE

 The Opportunity Initiative provided one-time grants to 21 BIPOC-founded or led agencies with budgets of less than $100,000.
-The process was streamlined, simple to apply for, with as little arduous back-end work as possible.
+The process was streamlined and simple to apply for, with as little arduous back-end work as possible.

 But the money wasn’t the whole story.
 Agencies also received training in preparing financial statements, writing grant proposals, evaluating the effectiveness of programs, and using social media to tell their stories.